nest/nest-simulator/doc/htmldoc/synapses/connection_management.rst

 		.. image:: ../static/img/Multapse_H.png

-Connections between populations of neurons and between neurons and devices for stimulation and recording in NEST are created with the :py:func:`.Connect` function.
-Although each connection is internally represented individually, you can use a single call to ``Connect()`` to create many connections at the same time.
-In the simplest case, the function just takes two NodeCollections containing the source and target nodes that will be connected in an all-to-all fashion.

-Each call to the function will establish the connectivity between pre- and post-synaptic populations according to a certain pattern or rule.
-The desired pattern is specified by simply stating the rule name as third argument to ``Connect()``, or by setting the key ``rule`` in the connectivity specification dictionary ``conn_spec`` alongside additional rule-specific parameters.
-All available patterns are described in the section :ref:`Connection Rules <conn_rules>` below.

-To specify the properties for the individual connections, a synapse specification ``syn_spec`` can be given to ``Connect()``.
-This can also just be the name of the synapse model to be used, an object defining :ref:`collocated synapses <collocated_synapses>`, or a dictionary, with optional parameters for the connections.

-The ``syn_spec`` is given as the fourth argument to the ``Connect()`` function.
+We use the term `connection` to mean a single, atomic edge between network nodes (i.e., neurons or devices).
+A `projection` is a group of edges that connects groups of nodes with similar properties (i.e., populations).
+We specify network connectivity by providing, for each projection between any pair of populations, a *connection rule* which defines how to create atomic edges (connections) between individual nodes.
+A projection is thus defined by a triplet of source population, target population and `connection rule` and represents a collection of atomic connections.

+This documentation not only describes how to define projections in NEST, but also represents a living reference for the connection rules defined in the article "Connectivity concepts in neuronal network modeling" [1]_.
+The same article also introduces a graphical notation for neuronal network diagrams which are curated in the documentation of NEST Desktop.
+TODO ADD LINK

+Projections are created with the :py:func:`.Connect` function:

+.. code-block:: python

+    nest.Connect(pre, post)
+    nest.Connect(pre, post, conn_spec)
+    nest.Connect(pre, post, conn_spec, syn_spec)

+In the simplest case, the function just takes the ``NodeCollections`` ``pre`` and ``post``, defining the nodes of origin (`sources`) and termination (`targets`) for the connections to be established with the default rule ``all-to-all`` and the synapse model :hxt_ref:`static_synapse`.

+Other connectivity patterns can be achieved by passing a connectivity specification dictionary ``conn_spec`` specifying a ``rule`` alongside additional rule-specific parameters.
+Rules that do not require parameters can be directly provided as string instead of the dictionary (for example, ``nest.Connect(pre, post, 'one_to_one')``).
+Examples of parameters might be in- and out-degrees, or the probability for establishing a connection.
+All available rules are described in the section :ref:`Connection Rules <conn_rules>` below.

+Properties of individual connections (i.e., synapses) can be set via the synapse specification dictionary ``syn_spec``.
 Parameters like the synaptic weight or delay can be either set values or drawn and combined flexibly from random distributions.
+It is also possible to define multiple projections with different synapse properties in the same :py:func:`.Connect` call (see :ref:`collocated synapses <collocated_synapses>`).
-More information about synapse models and their parameters can be found in the section :ref:`Synapse Specification <synapse_spec>`.
+For details on synapse models and their parameters refer to :ref:`Synapse Specification <synapse_spec>`.

-The :py:func:`.Connect` function can be called in any of the following ways:

-.. code-block:: python

-    Connect(pre, post)
-    Connect(pre, post, conn_spec)
-    Connect(pre, post, conn_spec, syn_spec)

-``pre`` and ``post`` are ``NodeCollections``, defining the nodes of origin (`sources`) and termination (`targets`) for the connections to be established.

-If ``conn_spec`` is not specified, the default connection rule ``all_to_all`` will be used.

-The synapse specification ``syn_spec`` defaults to the synapse model :hxt_ref:`static_synapse`.
-By using the keyword variant (``Connect(pre, post, syn_spec=syn_spec_dict)``), ``conn_spec`` can be omitted in the call to :py:func:`.Connect` and will just take on the default value.
+By using the keyword variant (``nest.Connect(pre, post, syn_spec=syn_spec_dict)``), ``conn_spec`` can be omitted in the call to :py:func:`.Connect` and will just take on the default value.

 After your connections are established, a quick sanity check is to look up the number of connections in the network, which can be easily